hsachinraj/Azurelabs/jenkins/README.md

     ![Build Details](images/builddetails.png)
     ![Build Artifacts](images/buildmodules.png)

-1. Select the **Test Results** links if you want to see the results of the unit tests that we included in the build defintion.
+1. Select the **Test Results** links if you want to see the results of the unit tests that were included in the build defintion.

 ## Configuring the build as Continuous Integration